 Iowa City participates in the National Flood Insurance Program (NFIP), which makes federally-backed flood insurance available for all eligible buildings, whether they are in a floodplain or not.
+Iowa City also participates in the Community Rating System (CRS) and has earned an automatic 20% discount on flood insurance premiums for structures in the 1% annual-chance flood hazard area.

 The NFIP insures commercial and residential buildings, including mobile homes, with two types of coverage: building and contents.
 Building coverage is for the walls, floors, insulation, furnace, and other items permanently attached to the structure.
 Contents coverage may be purchased separately, if the contents are in an insurable building.